Quick Rundown

 Even though

-Ezra’s name does not appear enter the account of Judah’s post-Exilic return to
+Ezra’s name does not appear in the account of Judah’s post-Exilic return to

 Jerusalem until 7:1, the book bears his name (“Jehovah helps”) as a title.
 This